plone/documentation/adapt-and-extend/theming/barceloneta.rst

 - It reduces the effort in theming.
 In most cases your users will never see edit, sharing, sitesetup or other aspects of the Plone backend UI.
 Making those screens work with a new theme is a lot of work.
 - The backend pages can include a lot of add on functionality which might be hard to integrate.
 This might not be tested for integration into third-party themes.
 - Barceloneta has been tested for UI and to some extend accessibility.
-Retheming it
+Retheming could make the UI harder to use for editor.
 - The backend UI is more likely to change between versions.
 Theming it means your theme will have to change too.

 How this works: